Why Dycom Industries, Inc. (DY) Is Getting Hammered Today

-Technical chart claims that Dycom Industries, Inc. (DY) would settle between $21.35/share to $22.19/share level.
-However, if the stock price goes below the $18.95 mark, then the market for Dycom Industries, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $17.39 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -4.54.
+Technical chart claims that Dycom Industries, Inc. (DY) would settle between $20.12/share to $21.38/share level.
+However, if the stock price goes below the $16.59 mark, then the market for Dycom Industries, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $14.32 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -1.31.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at DA Davidson raised their recommendation on shares of DY from Neutral to Buy in their opinion released on March 05.
 B. Riley FBR analysts bumped their rating on Dycom Industries, Inc. (NYSE:DY) stock from Neutral to Buy in a separate flash note issued to investors on February 28.
 Analysts at B. Riley FBR are sticking to their Neutral stance.
 However, on September 27, they lifted price target for these shares to $84 from $75.